Jose-Servin/MasterPortfolio/README.md

 For this part of the project we will be using various API's and web scrapping proceedures.

 1. Selenium or API POST/GET web scrapper on Carmax.com

+Here we will be signing into CarMax using user credentials and searching for Honda Accord data.

 2. NHTSA API: car rating data extraction
 3. KBB Fair Market Value (if possible)